CaesarQu/ENCORE/README.md

 ## Apply ENCORE in parcel delivery procedure

 **ENCORE** is first used inside parcel delivery applications.
 To apply ENCORE, a scheduling algorithm result needs to be given.
 For instance, in our use case, we use [mFSTSP algorithm](https://github.com/optimatorlab/mFSTSP).
-We considered 1-4 drones and 0-2 trucks on the parcel delivery scenario.
+We considered 1-2 drones, 1-2 SADRs and 0-2 trucks on the parcel delivery scenario.

 ## NS-3 scripts